mountain bikes - work - 3D - motorbikes - computers - home

 St Helena

 Catch the train to Woodford station and go to the high side carpark - not the highway side.
 Head back towards Sydney along Railway Parade, until it ends in a "T" intersection (about 300 metres from the station).
 Turn right here into the Appian Way, then left into Parker Street after about 100 metres, and left into Taylor Road at the "T" intersection (after about 80 metres).
 After another 50 metres, you'll see a dirt road off to the right, with a locked gate.
 There are signs here to identify the National Park.
-This firetrail is The Oaks, an easier alternative to St Helena.
+This firetrail is The Oaks, a very popular route to Glenbrook.
 Follow The Oaks firetrail.

-Over a few small waterbars, round the corner and down you go, down the first of many downhill stretches, and it's not long till the biggest uphill (apart from the climb out) of the ride.
-Most of us have to walk some of this hill - I certainly do!
-Once at the top, you can breathe easy, knowing that most of the track from here on is flat or downhill.
+Over a few small waterbars, round the deep sandy corner and down you go, down the first of many downhill stretches, and it's not long till the biggest uphill on the way to the lookouts.
+Once at the top, you can breathe easy, knowing that most of the track from here to the lookouts is flat or downhill.
+Just look at that elevation chart...
+Of course, that means it's flat or uphill all the way back.
+That said, and although I find it hard work and walk a bit, the return trip isn't that bad.
+More of a slow grind than a killer.

-After several more kilometres of loose downhills, fast flats, and overgrown windy track, you'll come to a fork in the road, an ideal place to wait for friends and to decide if you want to do the lookouts or not.
-The left hand fork goes to Bunyan and Lost World Lookouts, as well as St Helena itself.
-The right hand fork (straight on) is the way out, via the Duckhole.
+After about five km on the St Helena track, enjoying downhills with waterbars, fast flats, and occasional sand traps, you'll come to a bit of a clearing where the track heads hard left.
+You might notice a singletrack heading straight ahead, and some rocks for sitting on to your right.
+This is the old fork, an ideal place to wait for friends and to decide if you want to do the lookouts or not.
+The left hand fork (main firetrail) goes to Bunyan and Lost World Lookouts, as well as St Helena itself.
+The right hand fork (singletrack, slightly veers right) leads to Glenbrook via the Duckhole.
+This track looks insignificant compared to the main firetrail.

 NOTE: NPWS have advised that the legally rideable area of the track to the Duckhole ends at the chute marking the descent to the creek.
 Walking only allowed.
 If you want to keep riding, turn around here and return the way you came to the main firetrail - turn left for Glenbrook, or right to go back to Woodford.

-The first track to the left off the left fork goes steeply down into St Helena, an eroded volcanic vent and site of a former farm.
-The second goes to Lost World Lookout, while the main track leads to Bunyan Lookout.
-Both lookouts have great views across Glenbrook Creek to the backs of Springwood and Valley Heights.
+A posted track to the left goes to Lost World Lookout, while the main track leads to Bunyan Lookout.
+I usually arrive at the lookouts itchy and covered in small scratches (and a bit of blood).
+Both lookouts have great views across Glenbrook Creek to the backs of Springwood and Valley Heights, and to the city in the distance.

-The right fork to the Duckhole is more of the same - fun and often overgrown singletrack, until the final descent to Glenbrook Creek, marked by a steep chute.
+Back at the fork and headed to Glenbrook you'll find more of the same - fun and often overgrown singletrack, until the final descent to Glenbrook Creek, marked by a steep chute.
 From here on, it's walking only.
-As stated above, riding is not allowed from the chute on.
+As stated above, riding is not allowed after the chute.

 When you reach the creek, turn left and head towards a large sandy beach - watch out for where dickheads have smashed bottles - and cross over the shallow end of the Duckhole.
 Alternatively, if you turn right when you reach the creek, it's only 50 metres till you can scramble over some rocks and trees for a dry crossing.
 Head left (upstream) when you are across and you'll end up back at the wet crossing.
 You win some you lose some, because this side of the creek is much more overgrown.